Our people define who we are as an organization. They inspire trust, deliver impact and drive our growth.

 Global Head of People

-This year has been a time to listen — to understand the physical and mental pressures our people were feeling in real time and respond with empathy and support.
+The past year has been a time to listen — to understand the physical and mental pressures our people were feeling in real time and respond with empathy and support.

 To encourage an ongoing dialogue, we put a proactive listening strategy in place, conducting a number of pulse surveys and regular open forums where our people could convene, share experiences and talk about the support they needed, in their work and personal lives.